documentcloud/documentcloud/app/views/help/accounts.markdown

 # How to Add Accounts

-Managing your organization's DocumentCloud accounts is done through a single panel: at the bottom of the sidebar, click the "[Show All Accounts][]" link.
+Managing your organization's DocumentCloud accounts is done through a single panel: at the bottom of the sidebar, click the "[Manage Accounts][]" link.

 <img src="/images/help/show_all_accounts.jpg" class="full_line" />